-- Implement strategies to engage our staff in reconciliation. - Communicate our commitment to reconciliation publicly. - Explore opportunities to positively influence our external stakeholders to drive reconciliation outcomes. - Collaborate with other like-minded organisations to develop ways to advance reconciliation.
+- Implement strategies to engage our staff in reconciliation. - Communicate our commitment to reconciliation publicly. - Explore opportunities to positively influence our external stakeholders to drive reconciliation outcomes. - Collaborate with other like-minded organisations to develop ways to advance reconciliation

-Promote positive race relations through anti-discrimination and anti-racism strategies.
+Promote positive race relations through anti-discrimination strategies.

-- Conduct a review of HR policies and procedures to identify appropriateness of existing antidiscrimination provisions, and future needs. - Develop, implement and communicate anti-discrimination and anti-racism procedures for our organisation.
+- Conduct a review of HR policies and procedures to identify appropriateness of existing antidiscrimination provisions, and future needs. - Develop, implement and communicate an anti-discrimination policy for our organisation.